k-u-bux/kubux-whiteboard-server/readme.md

 #### Setup

-1. **Configure docker-compose.yml**
+1. **Integrate nginx-proxy and the whiteboard server into your docker-compose.yml**

-   Edit the `docker-compose.yml` file and replace the following placeholders:
+   A minimal `docker-compose.yml` file (just the reverse proxy and the whiteboard server) is included in the distribution.
+Replace the following placeholders:

    ```yaml
    # In the proxy service: